Graduate Program Overview

 We offer Master of Science and Doctor of Philosophy degrees in Earth Sciences with areas of specialization in Geography and Geology.
-Our requirements for acceptance into the graduate programs are slightly different for these two areas.
-Regardless of specialization, all diplomas will say Earth Sciences.
+Both areas stress independent thesis research with some supporting course work.
+All diplomas will say Earth Sciences, regardless of specialization.
 We strongly recommend that prospective students learn about the research interests of the faculty and contact potential research advisors directly.
 Admission into the department of Earth Sciences is only in the fall semesters.

 If you would like to be considered for entry to our graduate program, your completed application including all required materials must be received by February 1.